April 3, 2020

 Access to the knowledge of all things so far known.
-The Internet.

 Now that we have it, it’s worth considering what the human race is actually doing with the instant availability to the knowledge that was once worth a man’s soul.
 On that score you can pick your own examples of how The Internet has become a conduit for misinformation as much as information and how filters like Google legitimise uninformed points of view as much as those of people who know what they are talking about.
 We can also speculate about how all of this can be amplified through processes such as the Dunning-Kruger effect and play on the prior thoughts, prejudices and emotions of people.

 To a great extent, we already get all that.
 But, one of the things that doesn’t get talked about enough, certainly compared to the well worked notion of ‘fake news’, is idea laundering.

 A laundered idea can be widely accepted as true when it is overly simplistic, shaky in some other way or even complete bullshit